Tony Skyrme

-Tony Hilton Royle Skyrme (/skɜrm/; 5 December 1922, Lewisham – 25 June 1987) was a British physicist.
+Tony Hilton Royle Skyrme (/skɜrm/; 5 December 1922 – 25 June 1987) was a British physicist who was born in Lewisham.

 He proposed modelling the effective interaction between nucleons in nuclei by a zero-range potential.
 This idea is still widely used today in nuclear structure, and in equations of state for neutron stars.

 Skyrme is perhaps best known for formulating the first topological soliton to model a particle, the skyrmion.
 Some of his most important work can be found in his selected papers.
 Skyrme was awarded the Hughes Medal by the Royal Society in 1985.

 Life

 Tony Skyrme was born in Lewisham, London, the child of a bank clerk.
-He attended a boarding school in Lewisham and then won a scholarship to Eton public school.
+He attended a boarding school in Lewisham and then won a scholarship to Eton.
 He excelled at mathematics and won several prizes in the subject at the school, including the Tomline Prize in 1939 and the Russell Prize in 1940.
-He went on to Trinity College, Cambridge, where he again excelled, he passed part one of the mathematical tripos as a wrangler in 1942, and part three in 1943 with a first class degree.
+He went on to Trinity College, Cambridge, where he again excelled, passing part one of the mathematical tripos as a wrangler in 1942 and part three in 1943 (the other three students to graduate from Cambridge after completing part three that year were Freeman Dyson, James Lighthill and Fritz Ursell, all of whom, like Skyrme, received starred first-class degrees).
 While there he was president of The Archimedeans mathematics society.